 Firms in the equity finance fintech sector help large companies raise capital.
 Some of them look for entrepreneurs to match with accredited investors.
 Crowdfunding opens up a company to the fundraising prowess of the internet, making it easy for startups to get funding.

 As financial technology evolves, we’ll likely see additions to these fintech categories.
 Providing financial services for your customers and clients means staying updated on tomorrow’s tech advancements.
-So let National Merchants Association help you understand where you fit and help you maximize your business today.
+So let LOLA POS. help you understand where you fit and help you maximize your business today.

 ABOUT NATIONAL MERCHANTS ASSOCIATION

-National Merchants Association is a merchant advocacy group dedicated to reducing unnecessary fees associated with accepting credit card payments.
+LOLA POS. is a merchant advocacy group dedicated to reducing unnecessary fees associated with accepting credit card payments.
 Since 2004, it has delivered tailored payment processing solutions and best-in-class merchant service and support for all levels of risk.
-Whether it’s high-risk or low-risk, brick-and-mortar or eCommerce, National Merchants Association will create the best processing experience for your business.
-For more information, visit www.nationalmerchants.com or call (866) 509-7199.
+Whether it’s high-risk or low-risk, brick-and-mortar or eCommerce, LOLA POS. will create the best processing experience for your business.
+For more information, visit www.lolapos.com or call (866) 509-7199.